kartFr/Auto-Animation-Reuploader/README.md

 4. open the folder in terminal

-5. install the requirements with:
+5. install the requirements with the command:

    `pip install -r requirements.txt`